-MA161B COLLEGE ALGEBRA & TRIGONOMETRY (4)
+MA161B COLLEGE ALGEBRA & TRIGONOMETRY II (4)

-This course is a continuation of MA161A and upon successful completion, a student will be calculus ready.
-Topics included in this course are polynomial and rational functions, analytic geometry, trigonometric functions, trigonometric identities and equations, and applications of trigonometry.
+This course is a continuation of MA 161A and upon successful completion, a student will be calculus ready.
+Topics included in this course are trigonometric functions, trigonometric identities and equations, and applications of trigonometry and discrete algebra.
 Formerly MA122.
 Course offering: As needed.
-Prerequisite: Successful completion of MA161A
+Prerequisite: Successful completion of MA161A with a "C" or better.

 - 1. Demonstrate understanding of the trigonometric concepts to solve trigonometry exercises and equations. - 2.
-Determine which definition, concept, and identity should be implemented to find solutions to application problems.
+Determine which definition, concept, and identity should be implemented to find solutions to application problems. - Apply basic mathematical concepts and methods involving the concept of sequences, counting processes, probability and mathematical induction.